 If Quick I/O is not installed or licensed, a file system mounts by default without Quick I/O and no error message is displayed.
-However, if you specify the -o qio option, the mount command prints the following error message and terminates without mounting the file system.
+However, if you specify the $-\circ$ gio option, the mount command terminates without mounting the file system.